Rudraprayag district

-Rudraprayag is a district of the state of Uttarakhand of northern India.
+Rudraprayag district is a district of the state of Uttarakhand of northern India.
 The district occupies an area of 1984 km2.
 The town of Rudraprayag is the administrative headquarters of the district.
 The district is bounded by Uttarkashi District on the north, Chamoli District on the east, Pauri Garhwal District on the south, and Tehri Garhwal District on the west.

 Overview

 Rudraprayag District was established on 16 September 1997.
 It was carved out from the following areas of three adjoining districts: